mfkimbell/dog-graphql-golang-server/README.md

 Other facts:
-* context, used to timeout actions like database connections so they don't run inifinitely, prevents resource leaks
+* **context**: used to timeout actions like database connections so they don't run inifinitely, prevents resource leaks
-*
+* **cursor**: a cursor is an object that allows you to iterate over the results of a query

 ```golang
 func (db *DB) Save(input *model.NewDog) *model.Dog {